101Bass/PaYlOaDs/README.md

 # PaYlOaDs
-running payloads, plz dont download or run, this repo is for testing purpose
+running payloads, plz dont download or run, this repo is for testing purpose NULL